Becksteinlab/imdclient/docs/source/protocol_v3.rst

 Whether or not the simulation engine honors this request is an implementation decision.

-Regardless of whether this packet is accepted, the simulation engine will have an initial waiting behavior which applies to the beginning of the simulation.
-This default waiting behavior will be one of:
+Regardless of whether this packet is accepted, the simulation engine will have an initial waiting behavior which applies to the beginning of the simulation:
 #.
 Blocking: Wait until a receiver is connected to begin execution of the simulation
 #.
 Non-blocking: Begin the simulation regardless of whether a receiver is connected
-and continously check on its listening socket for a receiver attempting to connect
+and continously check on the listening socket for a receiver attempting to connect

 The simulation engine's waiting behavior also applies when a receiver disconnects mid-simulation:
 #.
 Blocking: Pause simulation execution and wait until a receiver is connected to resume execution